Fishayyy/CI_LISP/README.md

  - Haven't handled events where an undeclared symbol is used

 #Task 3
- - All forms of type casting work on both number literals and symbols
+ - All forms of numType casting work on both number literals and symbols
  - Design Choice: If you cast a Double to an Integer a warning message will be displayed, but the symbol will be treated as a integer for the remainder of it's binding, unless recast at a later point.
  - Can't re-cast a symbol if it isn't in a let section (Although that functionality isn't included in the grammar)